-Heavy rainstorms and wind combined with indoor heating and poor ventilation can quickly cause your rental properties to deteriorate and succumb to damages like mould growth and leaky roofs.
+Heavy rainstorms and wind combined with indoor heating and poor ventilation can quickly cause rental properties to deteriorate.
+Then they can succumb to damages like mould growth and leaky roofs.
 Your insurance company may question any claims you file if you fail to properly prepare your rentals for winter weather.
 Rather than take on such a risk, you can follow these tips to winterize (to utilise a US term!) your rental properties and protect your rental income.

 Tree Maintenance – Critical to Brisbane Property

 When it comes to properly maintaining a rental property Brisbane owners almost always find it helpful to trim and prune trees.
-If you have large trees growing on your Brisbane property, you should cut away limbs that are rotting or those that could break and fall on top of the house.
-Fallen trees are commonplace in storms at any time of year and can cause considerable risk to life and limb – and particularly inconvenient damage to property.
+If you have large trees growing on your Brisbane property, keep them trimmed!
+You should cut away limbs that are rotting or those that could break and fall on top of the house.
+Fallen trees are commonplace in storms at any time of year.
+Alarmingly, they can cause considerable risk to life and limb – and particularly inconvenient damage to property.
 The full-grown height of a tree is the distance away from the house that it should be planted.
-Any closer and the owner should seriously consider removing the tree, not least of all because the roots will be getting under the house foundations and interacting with plumbing.
+Any closer and the owner should seriously consider removing the tree.
+Not least of all because the roots will be getting under the house foundations and interacting with plumbing.
 Tree roots and plumbing are not a good mix!

 You also should prune trees that have grown over the home’s guttering or stretch onto the roof.
-The overgrowth could break and fall into the guttering, causing expensive damage like leaks or holes.
-The overgrown limbs likewise will shed leaves onto the roof and into the gutters and cause water to back up into the home if the leaves aren’t routinely removed.
+The overgrowth could break and fall into the guttering.
+When this happens, it can end up causing expensive damage like leaks or holes.
+The overgrown limbs, likewise, will shed leaves onto the roof and into the gutters.
+The consequence of this is to cause water to back up into the home if the leaves aren’t routinely removed.

 Roofing Inspection and Repairs